To all those don’t meet you yet. How do you describe yourself?

 How would you recommend somebody to start learning web development?

-I’ve answered this question in detail over here.
+I’ve answered this question in details over here.

 What are the things you would have known when you first started?